George Washington Custis Lee: West Point and U.S. Army

 From 1850 to 1854, Lee attended West Point.
 During his first year, Lee excelled both academically and militarily.
 Toward the end of his first year he was almost expelled, when alcohol was found in his room.
 He claimed that he did not put it there, and got away with only minor punishments.
 He did well in his second year also.
 At the beginning of his third year, his father became the Superintendent of the U.S. Military Academy.
 Lee graduated first in his class of forty-six, in 1854.
 Other members of his class included J.E.B.
-Stuart, William Dorsey Pender, John Pegram, James Deshler, Horace Randal, and John Villepigue.
+Stuart, William Dorsey Pender, Oliver Otis Howard, John Pegram, James Deshler, Horace Randal, and John Villepigue.

 Custis Lee was then commissioned in the Corps of Engineers, as his father before him.
 He was given the rank of brevet second lieutenant.
 He served primarily in California, Georgia, and Florida during his time in the United States Army.
 In 1855, he was given the rank of second lieutenant in the Regular Army.
 In 1859, Lee was commissioned a first lieutenant.
-Lee was then stationed in Washington D. C., during the period of secession and Fort Sumter.
+Lee was then stationed in Washington D.C., during the period of secession and Fort Sumter.
 He then resigned from the Army, in the spring of 1861 after Virginia seceded from the Union.
 He resigned about two weeks after his father had done the same.
 Lee then offered his services to his father's Virginia state forces.